Sargent (film)

-Sargent is a 1977 Pakistani Urdu action thriller film directed by Aslam Irani.
-The lead cast includes Asif Khan, Najma, and Mustafa Qureshi.
+Sargent is a 1977 Pakistani Urdu language action thriller film directed by Aslam Irani.
+The cast includes Asif Khan, Najma, and Mustafa Qureshi.

 Plot

 The story of Sargent (Sergeant in English) is about a brave and honest police officer Farid, who puts his life on the line against criminals and smugglers.
-The other main character is a young man Dilawar, who is misguided by society and turns into a criminal.
+The other main character is Dilawar, a young man who is misguided by society and turns into a criminal.
 Dilawar is oppressed, but when the oppression increases, he ends the oppressor.
-The third character is a woman Shabnam whose husband gets killed in an accident and people rob her of her dignity.
+The third character is Shabnam, a woman whose husband gets killed in an accident and people rob her of her dignity.